Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Introduction

 which degenerates (as we are in characteristic 0) whenever $X$ is smooth and proper.
 Motivated by this, Kontsevich formulated the {\em noncommutative Hodge-de-Rham (ncHDR) degeneration conjecture} \cite{Kontsevich:2009ab, Kontsevich:2008aa}: for any smooth and proper category $\cc$ in characteristic 0, its ncHDR spectral sequence degenerates.
 A general proof of this fact for $\Z$-graded categories was recently given by Kaledin, following earlier work establishing it in the coconnective case \cites{Kaledin:2017aa, Kaledin:2008aa}.

-Using the cyclic open-closed map, we can give a purely symplectic proof of the nc-HdR degeneration property for those smooth and proper $\cc$ arising as Fukaya categories, including in non-$\Z$-graded cases: \begin{thm} Let $\mathcal{C} \subset \mathcal{F}(X)$ be a smooth and proper subcategory of the Fukaya category of a compact symplectic manifold over any field $\K$ (over which the Fukaya category and the cyclic open-closed map are defined).
-Then, the nc Hodge-de-Rham spectral sequence for $\mathcal{C}$ degenerates. \end{thm}
+Using the cyclic open-closed map, we can give a purely symplectic proof of the nc-HdR degeneration property for those smooth and proper $\cc$ arising as Fukaya categories, including in non-$\Z$-graded cases: \begin{thm} Let $\mathcal{A} \subset \mathcal{F}(M)$ be a smooth and proper subcategory of any Fukaya category of any compact symplectic manifold satisfying the technical assumptions $(\star)$, over any field $\K$ (over which the Fukaya category and the cyclic open-closed map are defined).
+Then, the nc Hodge-de-Rham spectral sequence for $\mathcal{A}$ degenerates. \end{thm}

-\begin{proof} The nc Hodge-de-Rham spectral sequence degenerates at page 1 if and only if $\mathcal{P}$ is isomorphic (in the category of $C_{-*}(S^1)$ modules) to a trivial $C_{-*}(S^1)$-module, e.g., if the $C_{-*}(S^1)$ action is trivializable \cite{Dotsenko:2015aa}*{Thm.
+\begin{proof} The nc Hodge-de-Rham spectral sequence for $\mc{A}$ degenerates at page 1 if and only if $P=CH_*(\mathcal{A})$ is isomorphic (in the category of $C_{-*}(S^1)$ modules) to a trivial $C_{-*}(S^1)$-module, e.g., if the $C_{-*}(S^1)$ action is trivializable \cite{Dotsenko:2015aa}*{Thm.
 2.1}.
 For compact symplectic manifolds $M$, recall that $CF^*(M) \cong H^*(M)$ has a canonically trivial(izable) $C_{-*}(S^1)$ action (see Corollary \ref{trivialconstantloops}; this comes from, e.g., the fact that we can choose a $C^2$ small Hamiltonian to compute the complex, all of the orbits of which are constant loops on which geometric rotation acts trivially.
 Or more directly, we can modify the definition of $\widetilde{\oc}$ to give a map directly to $H^*(M)$ with its trivial $C_{-*}(S^1)$ action, as described in \S \ref{pseudocycles}).

 By earlier work \cite{GPS1:2015, Gautogen_arxiv}, whenever $\mathcal{A}$ is smoooth, $\oc|_{\mathcal{A}}$ is an isomorphism from $\r{HH}_{*-n}(\mathcal{A})$ onto a non-trivial summand $S$ of $HF^*(M) \cong \r{QH}^*(M)$; the $C_{-*}(S^1)$ action on this summand is trivial too.
-Theorem \ref{thm:mainresult1} shows that $\widetilde{\oc}|_{\mathcal{A}}$ induces an isomorphism in the category of $C_{-*}(S^1)$ modules between $\r{CH}_{*-n}(\mathcal{A})$ and $S$ with its trivial action, so we are done. \end{proof}
+Theorem \ref{thm:mainresult1} shows that $\widetilde{\oc}|_{\mathcal{A}}$ induces an isomorphism in the category of $C_{-*}(S^1)$ modules between $\r{CH}_{*}(\mathcal{A})$ and $S[n]$ with its trivial action, so we are done. \end{proof}